awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `secretOptions`
 Type: object array
 Required: no
 An object representing the secret to pass to the log configuration\.
-For more information, see [Specifying Sensitive Data](specifying-sensitive-data.md)\.
+For more information, see [Specifying sensitive data](specifying-sensitive-data.md)\.
 `name`
 Type: String
 Required: Yes